Keswick Convention: Organisation

 In the 21st century, the annual convention is still centred in a large purpose-built tent erected over a concrete showground with audio-visual facilities to aid praise and teaching.
 The venue is entered via the Convention Centre: a narrow two-storey block containing offices, a small shop etc., which fronts the site on Skiddaw Street.
 Additionally, events (including the main youth activities) take place around Keswick chiefly in the convention's other venue, its own Rawnsley Centre, but also in local churches and meeting halls.
 The aggregate attendance over the three weeks in 2015 was 12,000.

 The convention comprises three consecutive weeks in July and finally ending on the first Friday in August.
 Each week has its own presenters, speakers and musicians, but to a common theme.
 The weekly pattern starts with the opening meeting on Saturday evening and concludes with the Communion and celebration service on Friday evening.
 A major feature of each week is the morning Bible readings running from Monday to Friday.
 These consist of a series of expositions, usually from one book of the Bible, given by the principal guest speaker for that week.
 Each week covers a different part of the Bible.
-Other invited speakers cover related topics in the evening meetings, seminars and book cafe events.
+Other invited speakers cover related topics in the evening meetings, seminars and book café events.

-The event does not charge any admission or registration fee but relies on voluntary donations to meet expenditure.
+The event does not charge any admission or registration fees but relies on voluntary donations to meet expenditures.
 An amount of 110 pounds per person is needed.
 The 15,000 visitors to the convention find their own accommodation in the town, either in hotels, B&Bs, self-catering properties, or on one of a number of caravan or camping sites nearby.
 The campsite at Crosthwaite is run as a trading subsidiary of the trust to help funding.

 Media and publications

 All meetings in the main tent are recorded on video and audio formats.
 A compilation CD of the year's praise and worship is released each Autumn.
 Talks from the Keswick Convention are broadcast weekly on a Christian radio station, Trans World Radio, as part of the Keswick Programme hosted by Trevor Newman.

 The convention publishes, in December, a Year Book in paperback format giving a selection of the teaching from that year's events.
 Other books are also published throughout the year featuring Keswick speakers and topics.

-BBC Radio 4 has broadcast from the Convention for its Sunday Worship programme on a number of occasions in recent years.
+BBC Radio 4 has broadcast from the convention for its Sunday Worship programme on a number of occasions in recent years.